 To Finance Home Improvements

 The most common and generally intended use of a HELOC is to finance home improvements.
-In fact, the interest you pay on a home equity loan is typically only tax-deductible if you use the money for home-related purposes.
-If you’re thinking about borrowing to fund home improvements or repairs, and anticipate paying off the amount in a short timeframe, drawing upon your HELOC might be the best choice.
-However, if you’re unsure about paying down the balance within a five year period, you might be better off refinancing your home to secure a lower, fixed interest rate.
+In fact, the interest you pay on a home equity loan is typically only tax-deductible if you use the money for home-related purposes (it is important to keep accurate records of what you used the HELOC for).
+If you’re thinking about borrowing to fund home improvements or repairs and anticipate paying off the amount in a short timeframe, drawing upon your HELOC might be the best choice.
+However, if you’re unsure about paying down the balance within a five-year period, you might be better off refinancing your home to secure a lower, fixed interest rate.

 To Cover Emergency Expenses or Consolidate Debt

 Ideally, you have an emergency fund available to cover large, unanticipated expenses.
-If not, and particularly if you have other debts, your HELOC could be an appropriate way to access capital.
-The interest might not be deductible if the loan exceeds $100,000 ($50,000 if you’re married, filing separately), but it’s typically at lower rates than other debt vehicles.
-Paying interest might also be cheaper than incurring capital gains by selling investments, especially if the funds are only needed for a short period of time.
+If not, your HELOC could be an appropriate way to access capital.
+Additionally, paying interest might be cheaper than incurring capital gains by selling investments, especially if the funds are only needed for a short period of time.

 If You’re Thinking of Moving